Society Awards

 • a current CV

-• confirmation of time into faculty position and/or years since PhD completion
+• confirmation of time since PhD defence

 Selection Process